How to Repurpose Old Content to Reach More Audiences & Expand Your Visibility

 Repurposing content should be a part of any solid content strategy.
 It helps you make the most out of everything you have on hand, and really maximise your content-creating potential.
 In this article we’ll talk about:

-- How to repurpose your existing content in new and different ways.
+- How to repurpose existing content in new ways?

 - Get more out of each piece of content: Why give each content piece just one use when it could have plenty?
 When you repurpose content, you’re creating one thing and using it in multiple ways, maximising the potential of each piece of content,